 - 71% of business executives are moderately or very concerned about third-party suppliers exposing their organization to cybersecurity risk.
 55% say their suppliers have access to customer data

-- But only 36% have a well-defined and tested plan to deal with risks from third-parties.
+- However, only 36% have a well-defined and tested plan to deal with risks from third parties.

 - But what can businesses do to mitigate supply-chain risks?

-- But such system won’t work for cyber risks, because contract value doesn’t correlate with cyber risk the supplier may pose
+- However such a system won’t work for cyber risks because contract value doesn’t correlate with the cyber risk the supplier may pose.

 - Understand your suppliers